Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Many students work full time with children and young people and others are in placements on one day a week.

-This can include: the arts, sports, leisure, communications technology, nature and complementary health.
+This can include contact with children and young people through the arts, sports, leisure, communications technology, nature and complementary health.
 Placements have included: musical mentoring, poetry, positive play, martial arts, yoga, dance, rap, sports, games, boxing, cycling, fitness, drumming, gardening, carpentry, crafts, jewellery making, origami, cooking, drama, sand and water play, singing, story making, sculpture, puppetry, comedy, circus, fashion, film, journalism, work in nature and adventure play for the promotion of health and wellbeing.

 Course Costs